 Outside the office…

 In addition to his commitment to ASG, Mark takes spirituality and community involvement seriously.
 He currently serves on the Lutheran Heritage Foundation Board of Directors and he currently the President of the Board.
-He is also Chairman of the Board of Trinity Lutheran Church in Utica, MI.
-For over the past 35 years, he has also served as basketball coach for both the girls’ and boys’ teams at Trinity Lutheran School.
+He is also Chairman of the Board of Trinity Lutheran Church in Utica, Michigan.
+For over the past 39 years, he has also served as basketball coach for both the girls’ and boys’ teams at Trinity Lutheran School.

-Mark has been married for 40 years to Donna, and is the proud father of two daughters and two grandchildren.
+Mark has been married for 42 years to Donna, and is the proud father of two daughters and three grandchildren.
 When not working or coaching, Mark enjoys a good game of golf and his bucket list includes traveling and playing some of the world’s top courses.
 Mark also appreciates reading inspirational books, like former UCLA head basketball coach John Wooden’s books on life, leadership, and what it takes to succeed.